 Establishing Fault in a Motorcycle Accident

-If a car hits a motorcycle while making a left-hand turn, the driver of the car will typically be found at fault for the accident, unless the motorcyclist was speeding, in the wrong lane, or in the process of committing some other traffic violation.
+If a car hits a motorcycle while turning left, the driver of the car will typically be found at fault for the accident, unless the motorcyclist was speeding, in the wrong lane, or in the process of committing some other traffic violation.

 If a motorcycle accident is caused by a malfunction of the motorcycle due to a defective design, manufacture, or assembly, the motorcycle manufacturer may be liable.
-In situations where a motorcycle or its parts have been recalled, retailers have a responsibility to stop selling the motorcycle or pull defective parts from their shelves.
-If no measures were taken to correct or fix the problem, the motorcycle retailer could also be held liable.
-If a failure in safety gear, such as a helmet or goggles, caused or made a motorcyclist’s injuries worse, then the maker and seller of the gear might also be held liable.
+In situations where a motorcycle or its parts have been recalled, retailers have a responsibility to pull parts from their shelves or to stop selling the motorcycle.
+If this wasn’t done and no measures were taken to correct or fix the problem, the motorcycle retailer could also be held liable.
+If a failure in safety gear, such as a helmet or goggles, caused or made a motorcyclist’s injuries worse, then the maker and seller of the defective item might also be held liable.